ireneshin26/election_analysis/README.md

 ## Election-Audit Summary:

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections
+We can use the python script for additional information of any election provided that this info is collected as part of the original data file.
+Some examples are listed below:
+* The political party of voters can be used to figure out which political party had the greatest voter turnout.
+* The political party of candidates can be used to determine which political party received the most votes.
+* The age of the voters can be used to identify which age range had the greatest voter turnout.

 ***
 ## **Resources:**